 Kara plans to continue impacting education equity and accessibility by pursuing a Masters in Education in the near future.
 In the meantime, she spends her free time painting, hiking, and perusing farmers markets in San Diego.

 Mike Tran, B.S., Mathematics, Chemistry, and Physics Instructor

 Mike Tran has been tutoring for the last six years in San Diego (his native city!).
 Mike graduated from Westview HS in 2009 and went on to attend SDSU where he graduated with a B.S. in Chemistry.
 He plans to pursue graduate school to become an optometrist!

 Until going to optometry school, he is enjoying teaching all levels of math up to AP Calculus AB, regular and AP Chemistry, and regular and AP Physics 1 and 2 to many of Pivot's academic tutoring students.
 His goal as a tutor to help students excel in topics that may be new or unfamiliar to them, and to develop their scientific writing and thinking to be as specific and descriptive as possible.
 In his free time, when not at Pivot or busy applying to optometry programs, Mike helps run and stream video game events, doing camera and production work at gaming events all over southern California!

-Ivan Canales, B.A., Mathematics Instructor
+Ivan Canales, B.A., High Level Mathematics and SAT Math 2 Instructor

 Ivan earned his Bachelor’s degree in Mathematics at UC Berkeley and has spent the past 14 years as a tutor for San Diego City College where he tutors everything from Algebra to differential equations.
 He also works as a Calculus instructor and runs classes and study groups for his students.
 Ivan has also been in charge of tutor training and online tutor coordination at SD City College, and has taught courses in Business Calculus.